mondpanther/academic-kickstart/content/authors/greer/_index.md

 # Organizations/Affiliations
 organizations:
-- name: London School of Economics
+- name: London School of Economics and Political Science
   url: ""

 # Short bio (displayed in user profile at end of posts)